How to configure junk e-mail filter settings in Outlook?

 Add the mixed criteria (sender and domain and subject and body and …) to the blocked list or never blocked list

-1. After activating the Junk Email Filter function, click Junk Email Filter > Junk Email Filter Manager to open the Junk Email Filter Manager dialog box, and then click New.
+1. After activating the Junk Email Filter function, click Junk > Junk Email Filter Manager to open the Junk Email Filter Manager dialog box, and then click New.

 2. In the Junk dialog box, check the options under Filter section that you want to set the criteria.
-For instance, I check Account is, and then click button to open the Text Contains dialog box, then click New, to choose the account that you want to apply this function from the Account dialog box.
-See screenshots:
+For instance, I check Account is, and then click button to open the Text Contains dialog box, choose the account that you want to apply this function from the Account dialog box.
+See screenshot:

-3. Then click OK > OK to return to the Junk dialog box, and the specified account has been added to the Account is text box.
+3. Then click OK to return to the Junk dialog box, and the specified account has been added to the Account is text box.
 See screenshot:

 4. As these steps, I can also add the specific subject to the Subject contains text box: